I’ve answered some common questions for you here, but if you have a burning question that isn’t answered here then please do contact me.

 Are you qualified?

 I am a registered member of the British Association for Counselling and Psychotherapy (MBACP).
 I have therefore been assessed and met the level required to be recognised as a qualified counsellor or psychotherapist.
 This has also been independently verified by Psychology Today and Counselling Directory.
+I am also a member of the British Psychological Society (MBPsS).

 What will we talk about in therapy?